 The ruling request should always provide the specific question(s) to be answered by Revenue.
 The taxpayer must also provide a detailed set of all facts and circumstances that are applicable to the situation or transactions.
 This is true whether the events already occurred or are just being contemplated.

 The request must also include any applicable federal, state, or local tax statutes that govern the facts or transactions in the taxpayer’s situation.
-If the taxpayer believes that the Department should take a particular tax position, the taxpayer should provide the reasons for that position.
+If the taxpayer believes that the City should take a particular tax position, the taxpayer should provide the reasons for that position.